17th Annual Tachmindji Event for

 Aaron David Miller is Vice-President for New Initiatives and a Distinguished Fellow at the Woodrow Wilson International Center for Scholars in DC.
 For two decades he served in the Department of State as an analyst, negotiator and adviser on Middle Eastern issues to Republican and Democratic Secretaries of State.
 From 2003-06 he served as president of Seeds of Peace.
 He has written five books, including The End of Greatness: Why America Can’t Have (and Doesn’t Want) Another Great President (Palgrave, 2014).

-Mahmoud Jabari (Palestine)
+Mahmoud Jabari (Palestinian)

 Mahmoud Jabari attended the Seeds of Peace Camp in 2007.
 He is a Graduate Student at the Fletcher School at Tufts University where his focus is on International Business Relations and Political Economy.
 Recently he finished a one-year post as an Economic Development Associate at the Office of the Quartet in Jerusalem, where he managed engagement with the Palestinian private sector, international development organizations and Palestinian Authority institutions.

-Doron Shapir (Israel)
+Doron Shapir (Israeli)

 Doron Shapir studies International and Global Studies and Business at Brandeis University, where he received the Malkin Scholarship that fosters greater understanding and co-existence in Israel and the United States.
 He attended the Seeds of Peace Camp in 2008, and in 2009 he took part in the LEAD program, which empowers Israeli leaders for the future.
 In 2010, he studied at the Loomis Chaffee School in the U. S. with a full scholarship.
 He also served recently as an officer in the Israeli Defense Forces.